 AUA Annual Awards

-The AUA would not be the thriving association it is without the hard work and dedication of you, our members and volunteers.
+The AUA would not be the thriving association it is without the hard work and dedication of our members.
+Our members are the AUA.
+They are our Trustees, they run our professional networks, they advocate on our behalf within their organisations, and support their colleagues studying the AUA PgCert and are committed to the development of others.

 Member of the year